Heat grids

 In a heat grid, a renewable heat source provides the heat demand, which can be spread over a wide area.
 We look for a match between a heat supply (for example, waste heat from industrial processes or waste incineration, cogeneration or heat pumps) and a heat demand on a local scale or on a city or regional scale.
 In doing so, we take into account the available, necessary and desired temperature levels, and we look at technical-financial feasibility.

 Analyses range from a quick scan on a strategic vision or master plan study to a robust cost-benefit analysis.
 A business model with a division of roles is then drawn up, balancing the benefits for the heat producer, the investor and the end user.
 Route studies then determine the most economical way to link heat supply and demand according to a logical phasing.
 Our expertise in dealing with above-ground and underground infrastructure comes in handy here.
-The heat network is then detailed and dimensioned, and finally we supervise the installation.
+The heat network is then designed and dimensioned in detail, and finally we supervise its installation.
 Throughout the process, we also provide advice on regulations, including the very specific epb standards as an important factor.

 For large-scale energy systems to succeed, non-technical aspects such as bringing the necessary stakeholders together in a local heat coalition and convincing potential heat users play a particularly important role.
 We are therefore very happy to share our expertise in this regard.